julian-hecker/gatsby-starter-netlify-cms/src/pages/index.md

 ---
 templateKey: index-page
-title: Great coffee with a conscience
+title: Coffee Grounds to mix with your food!
 image: /img/home-jumbotron.jpg
-heading: Great coffee with a conscience
+heading: Coffee Grounds to mix with your dinner.
-subheading: Support sustainable farming while enjoying a cup
+subheading: Suffer a lot while you drink up!
 mainpitch:
-  title: Why Kaldi
+  title: Whomst’ve consumed’ve withoutn’t’ve covfefe shalt rapidly perish
-  description: >
+  description: wadda wada awoifn awnfu awoinoa waoifau awof awfouafawguboawg
-    Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
+    awogua wo aowuwaoudnawgo aowauawogunaowgubvaw vieu vskgsye uawygfukafk kajkwycgug aukeyguy ckjawcv jawhvbfjkawyagfgjkawyfvajhvajkwfgvajkfyg ajk
-description: >-
+    fyvajk f vajk wyf jk aw fajk wyafk awfvajsbvfajkwf
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
+description: Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 intro:
   blurbs:
     - image: /img/coffee.png